Immersions and translation structures I: The space of structures on the pointed disk: Connections and motivation

-From the author's point of view, it is becoming increasingly clear that many of the techniques in the subject of translation surfaces are applicable to the study of infinite translation surfaces.
+It is becoming increasingly clear that many of the techniques in the subject of translation surfaces are applicable to the study of infinite translation surfaces.
 For instance, there is widespread interest in infinite abelian branched covers of translation surfaces.
-Example articles include \cite{DHL11}, \cite{FUpreprint}, \cite{HLT11}, \cite{HS09}, \cite{HW13}, \cite{RTarxiv12}, \cite{RTarxiv11} and \cite{Schmoll11}.
+Example articles include \cite{DHL14}, \cite{FU14}, \cite{HLT11}, \cite{HS09}, \cite{HW13}, \cite{RTarxiv12}, \cite{RTarxiv11} and \cite{Schmoll11}.
 More relevantly, there is some work to suggest that many methods in use are applicable to infinite translation surfaces which do not arise from covering constructions.
-In \cite{TrevinoFinite}, a criterion was described for unique ergodicity of the straight-line flow in translation surfaces of infinite topological type but finite area.
 In the finite genus case, Masur's criterion \cite{M82} says that if the orbit of a translation surface under the Teichm\"uller flow recurs than the vertical straight line flow is uniquely ergodic.
-To make such a statement in the infinite case, we need a topology.
-The article \cite{Hinf} concludes ergodic theoretic results about infinite surfaces from a notion of recurrence in the spirit of Masur's criterion, but the author believes that Trevino's approach \cite{TrevinoFinite} is more appropriate for making such a topological statement.
+It would be nice to have such a statement in the case where surfaces have infinite genus but finite area.
+There are has been partial progress.
+The article \cite{Hinf} concludes ergodic theoretic results such as unique ergodicity about certain special surfaces from a notion of recurrence in the spirit of Masur's criterion.
+In \cite{Trev14}, a criterion was described for ergodicity of the straight-line flow in translation surfaces of infinite topological type but finite area in terms of a rate of degeneration of a certain geometric quantity under the Teichm\"uller flow (showing that a topology on moduli space may not be necessary for ergodic theoretic results).

+Problems in Teichm\"uller theory and 3-manifold topology prompted McMullen to place a geometric topology on the space of all Riemann surfaces with base frames paired with a quadratic differential; see \cite[Appendix]{McMullenAmenability} and \cite[\S 2.3]{McMullenIteration}.
+Our approach has slightly different aims and results in a slightly different topology; see the discussion in \hyperref[sect:mcmullen]{the appendix}.

+Finally, the unfolding construction in polygonal billiards (due to \cite{FK36} and \cite{ZK}) works in the case where the polygon's angles are irrational multiples of $\pi$.
+We intend to use the topology to prove Conjecture 1.6 of \cite{HooSch09}.
+The main method of proof involves stretching these surfaces under a divergent sequence of maps in $\GL(2,\R)$ and passing to limit surfaces.